There are 2 types of US tax to be wary of

 If a fund is domiciled in the US, it means the company that holds the underlying shares is a US company and is under taxation laws of US.

 Unfortunately, the US has draconian estate tax (death tax) laws for non-Americans.

-Check the laws for your country of tax residency (see the 2 links just below), or just avoid US domiciled funds entirely to avoid the risks.
+You can check the laws for your country of tax residency in the 2 links just below.

 Australian vs US domiciled funds for global exposure